dreamcatcher-tech/network/Inbox/2024-06-18 1858 how to present nested messages.md

 Each tool call represents a portal into an other branch, which says the start and the end result, and everything in between is open.

-Inside the out and in, the
+Inside the out and in, there is a full re

 Use the agent view for a help call, since it is effectively running an agent ?